 - Reach your advertising goals.
 Are you looking to capture new customers, increase engagement, boost conversions, drive brand awareness?
 With FCAs, you can set a goal, create a clear message, and easily analyze the results.

-Remember, consumers see an average of 5,000 ads a day.
-And on top of that, banner blindness is a real thing.
 A Facebook Canvas ad can help you with brand building by shutting out the noise of the internet and drawing your customers’ focus onto you.

 Types Of Facebook Canvas Ads